Kilimanjaro Packing List

 - Day pack and rain cover, for you to carry

-- Waterproof plastic bags for storing clothing and gear (ziplocks are great)
+- Waterproof plastic bags for organizing gear and dirty clothing (ziplocs and garbage bags work)

 - Toothbrush, toothpaste, floss